dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 ### Billions of People Will Die In A Plan To Orchestrated Collapse, Simply to Shield Guilty-as-Hell Deep-State Actors

+- how do you stop it? by doing the opposite of what these people hate: spreading information around and making it as permanent as possible, even if you have to print it out, laminate it and bury on the Appalachain Trail.

 ### For The Global Elite, The Best Way To Handle, Mitigate and Explain The Emerging Chaos, Along With The Ensuing Blame To Be Cast, Is To Collapse the System